divyanshithapa/MLP-Classifier/README.md

 # MLP-Classifier
-Implementation of a simple MLP classifier in MNIST dataset using Pytorch.
+Implementation of a simple MLP classifier on MNIST dataset using Pytorch.

 ## Dataset
 MNIST dataset